KevinGimbel/kevin.gimbel.dev/src/_section/outro.md

 - 💖 [e-Mail kevin@gimbel.dev](mailto:kevin@gimbel.dev)

 If you write me on __LinkedIn__ or request to connect please be patient: I get a lot of messages and catch up only once a week!

+Still not read enough?
+Well, there's the [about](/about/) page left!